[Click play for our interview w/ Jabali Afrika – May 31, 2017]

 This one was fun.
-Kenyan brothers Justo and Joseck Asikoye from legendary crew Jabali Afrika came through for a chat about their history and upcoming sixth album entitled “Nakumbuka” (slated for release and a Kenyan tour this summer).
+Brothers Justo and Joseck Asikoye from legendary Kenyan music crew Jabali Afrika came through for a chat about their history and upcoming sixth album entitled “Nakumbuka” (slated for release and a Kenyan tour this summer).
 From their roots in the Kenyan National Theater and as winners of a national band competition, Jabali has spread their sound and positive vibes to the US and stages around the world.
-We learned about Justo and Joseck’s first big break in the US as visiting musicians at Mr. Negri’s music shop on Mr. Roger’s Neighborhood (episode 1702) and their plans for a children’s album in tribute to Fred Rogers, and we heard about Culture Hub Live, Jabali’s music venue in Nairobi where they offer young musicians a place to perform live and receive guidance on composition, performance and the business side of music.
+We learned about Justo and Joseck’s first big break in the US playing Kenyan music at Mr. Negri’s music shop on Mr. Roger’s Neighborhood (episode 1702) and their plans for a children’s album in tribute to Fred Rogers, and we heard about Culture Hub Live, Jabali’s music venue in Nairobi where they offer young musicians a place to perform live and receive guidance on composition, performance and the business side of music.
 Needless to say we could have talked for hours!
 It’s always a great pleasure and inspiration to meet artists like the guys from Jabali Afrika who bring equal parts deep musicianship and community spirit to everything they do.

 But wait!
 There’s more…